-I had a diagnosis, but whilst I now had a name for it the path back to good health wouldn’t be easy.
+I had a diagnosis, but whilst I now had a name for it, the path back to good health wouldn’t be easy.
 Had I been diagnosed earlier – before I’d found my own way through – the hospital would apparently have provided occupational therapy, psychiatry and physiotherapy.
-By the time they told me what was wrong, I was already sorting myself out by other means.
+When they told me what was wrong, I was already sorting myself out by other means.
 Happy for me to continue on my own path, they discharged me.

 The journey to diagnosis had been highly stressful.
-If I’d been told from the offset what was wrong, then I doubt it would have got so bad.
-For me, uncertainty bred anxiety and depression, and this in turn made the FND worse.
-The NHS is good at ticking things off lists and, of course, this needs to be done.
+If I’d been told from the offset what was wrong, I doubt it would have gotten so bad.
+For me, uncertainty bred anxiety and depression, which made the FND worse.
+The NHS is good at ticking things off lists, and, of course, this needs to be done.
 Many doctors admit that they are good at treating illness but often can’t help people who are unwell with something that is not adequately understood.
 Still physically in crisis, the doctors left me to wait for this glitch or imbalance to evaporate.

 So, here is my quick guide to helping yourself whilst you wait for support: